 A gene is a stretch of DNA that serves as the blueprint for functional RNAs and proteins.
-Since DNA is made up of nucleotides and proteins consist of amino acids, a mediator is required to convert the information encoded in DNA into proteins.
+Since DNA is comprised of nucleotides and proteins are comprised of amino acids, a mediator is required to convert the information encoded in DNA into proteins.
 This mediator is the messenger RNA (mRNA). mRNA copies the blueprint from DNA by a process called transcription.
-In eukaryotes, transcription takes place in the nucleus by complementary base-pairing with the DNA template.
-The mRNA is then processed and transported into the cytoplasm, where it serves as a template for protein synthesis during translation.
+In eukaryotes, transcription occurs in the nucleus by complementary base-pairing with the DNA template.
+The mRNA is then processed and transported into the cytoplasm, serving as a template for protein synthesis during translation.
 In prokaryotes, which lack a nucleus, the processes of transcription and translation occur at the same location and almost simultaneously since the newly-formed mRNA is susceptible to rapid degradation.

 Gene Expression Can Be Regulated at Any Stage during Transcription

 The structure of chromatin—compacted DNA and its associated histone proteins—can be chemically modified to be open or closed.
-Such modifications allow or restrict access of the transcriptional machinery to the DNA.
+Such modifications allow or restrict access to the DNA by the transcriptional machinery.
 Chromatin modification is an intrinsic mechanism employed during development to form different cell types (e.g., neuron versus muscle cell) from the same genome.

 DNA-binding proteins, called transcription factors, regulate transcription by binding to specific DNA sequences near or within the coding regions of genes.
 Transcription factors that promote the initiation of transcription are called activators.
 Proteins that prevent the transcription machinery from binding to the transcription initiation site are called repressors.
 Transcriptional activators or repressors respond to external stimuli such as signaling molecules, nutritional deficiencies, temperature, and oxygen.